 If you would like to exclude a dependent like a child or spouse from your will, due to provincial laws that govern a child/spouse’s right to your estate, this will likely require an explicit note that Willful currently does not support.
 If this is something you require, it is best to work with an estate lawyer to draft your will accordingly.
 If you are concerned that a family member may challenge your wishes for any reason, you may want to seek legal advice to include specific instructions around their exclusion.

 Willful doesn’t support adding free form text or custom clauses at this time, and we don’t support many complex scenarios (for example any “if this then that” scenarios, tiered wishes, or gifts that are dependent on something happening).
-If you want the ability to write in custom clauses, you should visit a lawyer.
-Note that funeral/burial wishes aren’t legally-binding, so if it’s additional wishes related to those you can type up a letter outlining those wishes and store with your will.
+If you want the ability to write in custom clauses, you may consider visiting a lawyer.
+Note that funeral/burial wishes aren’t legally-binding (outside of BC), so if it’s additional wishes related to those you can type up a letter outlining those wishes and store with your will.
 If you aren’t sure what constitutes a complex scenario, please reach out to us and we’re happy to direct you accordingly.

 Other considerations that add complexity